-Version 5.0.4 of the Module performs pair-wise consistency tests on DSA and ECDSA as described in Section 9.2.1.
-Version 5.2.3 of the Module performs an additional pair-wise consistency test on the PSS variant of RSA Signature.
+The Module performs pair-wise consistency tests on DSA, ECDSA, and the PSS variant of RSA Signature as described in Section 9.2.1.
 In contrast to the conditional testing, this power-up self-test verifies the operations on fixed (hard-coded) key pairs.
 (Since the output of the PKCS #1 1.5 and PSS variants of RSA Signature algorithm are deterministic, they are tested as part of the known answer test described in Section 9.1.1.)